David Lodge (author): Television

 Two of Lodge's novels have been adapted into television serials: Small World (1988), and Nice Work (1989).
 Nice Work was adapted by Lodge himself and filmed at the University of Birmingham.
 He also adapted his play The Writing Game for television (1995).
 In 1994 Lodge adapted Dickens's Martin Chuzzlewit for a BBC series.

 Theatre

-Lodge has written three plays: The Writing Game, Home Truths (which he later turned into a novella), and Secret Thoughts (based on his novel Thinks...).
+Lodge wrote three plays: The Writing Game, Home Truths (which he later turned into a novella), and Secret Thoughts (based on his novel Thinks...).

 In his autobiography Quite a Good Time To Be Born: a Memoir, 1935–75 (2015), Lodge notes that The Old Rep was one of his favourite theatres, with a long distinguished history and the likes of Laurence Olivier, Edith Evans, Ralph Richardson, Albert Finney and Derek Jacobi performing there.
 He referred to the theatre as "a gem", but noted that shabby as it was then, he could not have had a better venue for his first attempt at writing for the professional stage.

 The Writing Game is about the staff, teachers and students at a residential course for writers.
 The action is interspersed with readings by the characters of their own works in progress.
 According to Lodge, the play "originated in the experience of teaching such a course myself – not because its plot bears any resemblance to what happened on that course, but because it struck me that the bare situation possessed the classic dramatic unities of time, place and action.
 Indeed it would be true to say that I invented the plot of my play to fulfil the dramatic possibilities inherent in the situation."
 The play opened at the Birmingham Repertory Theatre on 13 May 1990 and ran for three weeks.
 An American production was staged at the American Repertory Theatre in Cambridge, Massachusetts in March 1991.
 Lodge later adapted the play for television.
 It was broadcast on Channel 4 on Sunday 18 February 1996, attracting 1.2 million viewers.

 Home Truths was performed at the Birmingham Rep in 1998.
 The story mainly focuses on Adrian Ludlow, a semi-retired writer interviewed by Fanny Tarrant, a journalist famous for sarcastic portrayals.
 Lodge later rewrote it as a novella of the same name.